brandur/sorg/content/articles/postgres-reads.md

 other hand are often more elaborate, and by extension, more expensive.

 {{Figure "Writes on the primary and reads on its replicas."
-(NewImgSrcAndAlt "/assets/images/postgres-reads/replica-reads.svg" "Writes on the primary and reads on its replicas.")}}
+(ImgSrcAndAlt "/assets/images/postgres-reads/replica-reads.svg" "Writes on the primary and reads on its replicas.")}}

 Even as part of a normal application's workload (barring analytical queries that can be even more complex), we might